prpole/dissertation/chapter1/main.md

 <!-- end old ambient labor section -->

-Blending labor and being is a cornerstone of Herland's ability to create a truly steady-state system that can withstand the stress of geographic enclosure---what I have identified as the "full-world" problem in miniature.
+Ambient labor is a cornerstone of Herland's ability to create a truly steady-state system that can withstand the stress of geographic enclosure---what I have identified as the "full-world" problem in miniature.
 It is the opposite strategy of the Ecomoderns' "decoupling" economic prosperity from environmental impact, which they do in part by intensifying exploitation